lindzht/portfolio/README.md

 ## Tech

-* Frontend application using React, and styled using CSS.
+* Frontend application using React, CSS/CSS3.
 Dynamic and nested routing using React Router V6.
 * Backend database using Ruby on Rails, PostgreSQL, Sinatra, and ActiveRecord.
 * Communicated with the backend using multiple RESTful endpoints.
 * Use of React hooks such as useEffect and useState.
+* Use of useMediaQuery and media query breakpoints for responsive design.
 * Deployed using Render.com